 Our financial statements are prepared in accordance with accounting principles generally accepted in the United States.
 To apply these principles, we must make estimates that affect our reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 In many instances, we reasonably could have used different accounting estimates and, in other instances, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ significantly from our estimates.
 To the extent that there are material differences between these estimates and actual results, our financial condition or results of operations will be affected.
 We base our estimates on historical experience and other assumptions that we believe to be reasonable under the circumstances, and we evaluate these estimates on an ongoing basis.
 We refer to accounting estimates of this type as critical accounting policies and estimates.
-Management believes there have been no material changes during the three months ended September 30, 2005 to the critical accounting policies reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our

-Registration Statement on Form S-1 (File No. 333-125470) declared effective by the Securities and Exchange Commission on September 29, 2005, except with regards to Share-based compensation as discussed below.
+Management believes there have been no material changes during the three months ended December 31, 2005 to the critical accounting policies reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Registration Statement on Form S-1 (File No. 333-125470) declared effective by the Securities and Exchange Commission on September 29, 2005, except with regards to share-based compensation, as discussed below.

 Share-based compensation.
-Prior to June 3, 2005, the company had accounted for grants under its share plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by FASB Statement No. 123, Accounting for Stock-Based Compensation, and as such compensation cost has not been recognized on those grants.
-Effective July 1, 2005, the company adopted the fair value recognition provisions of FASB Statement No. 123(R), Share-Based Payment, using the modified-prospective-transition method.
-Under this transition method, compensation cost recognized by the Company beginning July 1, 2005 includes: (a) compensation cost for all share-based payments granted between June 3, 2005, which is the date the Company filed its Form S-1 registration statement with the Securities and Exchange Commission, and July 1, 2005, but not yet vested as of July 1, 2005, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to July 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
-As permitted under the modified-prospective-transition guidelines of Statement No. 123(R), results for prior periods have not been restated.
-No share-based employee compensation cost was recognized in the Statement of Operations for the three months ended September 30, 2004.
+Prior to June 3, 2005, we had accounted for grants under our share plans using the recognition and measurement provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations, as permitted by FASB Statement No. 123, Accounting for Stock-Based Compensation ("Statement 123"), and as such compensation cost has not been recognized on those grants.
+Effective July 1, 2005, we adopted the fair value recognition provisions of FASB Statement No. 123(R), Share-Based Payment ("Statement 123(R)"), using the modified-prospective-transition method.
+Under this transition method, compensation cost recognized by us beginning July 1, 2005 includes: (a) compensation cost for all share-based payments granted between June 3, 2005, which is the date we filed our Registration Statement on Form S-1 registration statement with the Securities and Exchange Commission, and July 1, 2005, but not yet vested as of July 1, 2005, based on the grant date fair value estimated in accordance with the original provisions of Statement 123, and (b) compensation cost for all share-based payments granted subsequent to July 1, 2005, based on the grant-date fair value estimated in accordance with the provisions of Statement 123(R).
+As permitted under the modified-prospective-transition guidelines of Statement 123(R), results for prior periods have not been restated.
+No share-based employee compensation cost was recognized in the Unaudited Condensed Consolidated Statement of Operations for the three months ended December 31, 2005.

-At September 30, 2005, there was \$4,435 of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
-The cost is expected to be recognized over a weighted average period of 4 years.
+At December 31, 2005, there was \$5.1 million of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
+The cost is expected to be recognized over a weighted average period of 3.8 years.